Congregation Bnai Jacob

 An ethics class, lead by Rabbi Kornspan using A Code of Jewish Ethics Volume 1 - You Shall Be Holy by Rabbi Joseph Telushkin, began on December 7 and meets monthly with great attendance and a lot of good discussion.
 The next class will meet on Sunday, April 26 (not April 19 as previously published).
 Tallit and Tefillin begins at 9:00am; brunch will be at 10:00am; and the class will begin at 10:30am.
 A copy of the study guide is available via email.

 Shop for All Occasions

-Stop in and see what's in stock at the Gift Shop.
-Great selection of beautiful prayer shawls; kippot; mezuzot; Shabbat candles; challah covers; yahrzeit candles; serving dishes; framed art; B'nai Jacob cookbooks; and gift items for all occasions.
+Our Gift Shop is supplied with beautiful items for all occasions including prayer shawls; kippot; mezuzot; Shabbat candles and candlesticks; challah covers; yahrzeit candles; serving dishes; framed art; B'nai Jacob cookbooks; Bar and Bat Mitzvah gifts; jewelry; toys and books.
 All reasonably priced.
-Open during winter office hours Mondays and Thursdays from 9:00am-Noon; Wednesdays from 4:00pm-6:00pm.
+Open during office hours Mondays, Wednesdays, and Thursdays from 9:00am-1:00pm.